-Have you been wondering what a smart meter really is and how it can impact your electricity bills?
-While it may seem a bit confusing at first, smart meter technology is actually quite useful and can help you manage your energy account better.
-In this smart meter guide, Mozo answers some of the frequently asked questions about the technology so you can understand exactly what to expect from a smart billing cycle.
+Have you been wondering what a smart energy meter is and how it can impact your electricity bills?
+While it may seem a bit confusing at first, smart meter technology is quite useful and can help you manage your energy account better.
+In this digital meter guide, we've got answers for some of the most frequently asked questions about the technology so you can understand exactly what to expect from a digital billing cycle.

-In simple words, a smart meter is a digital device that uses latest technology to measure and record your electricity usage every half an hour.
+In simple words, a smart or digital meter is a device that uses the latest technology to measure and record your electricity usage in regular intervals of at least half an hour.
 One of the best features of a smart meter is that it automatically sends electronic meter readings to your energy provider.
 This means that there’s no need for someone to physically visit your property’s meter, thereby eliminating the risk of erroneous or estimated readings.

 If you can manage your energy account online, you should also be able to access real-time data on your energy consumption and the related cost.
 Or, you could get an in-home display installed in your house to view your electricity usage information over a wireless connection.